vishalned/MMEarth-train/README.md

 $DATA: 100k or 1M
 $IMGSIZE: 128 or 64
 $LOSS: uncertainty or unweighted # This is the loss weighting strategy.
 Most experiments in the paper were run using the uncertainty method.
+# note that while the img size is 128 or 64, during pretraining we use a random crop to make the image sizes 112 and 56 respectively.
 ```

 ## Acknowledgment
 This repository borrows from the [ConvNeXt V2](https://github.com/facebookresearch/ConvNeXt-V2/tree/main) repository.